hapytex/ordinal/README.md

 ## Module structure

+The modules are all located under `Text.Numerals` module.
+The Text.Numerals` module exports the main modules.

+The `Text.Numerals.Class` module defines classes, data types and synonyms that provide an interface to convert numbers to words.

+The `Text.Numerals.Algorithm` module contains algorithms to make converting numbers to words more convienient.
+The module `Text.Numerals.Algorithm.Template` contains functions for *template Haskell*, at the moment this only contains a function to make an `ordinize` function.

+The `Text.Numerals.Prefix` module contains numerical prefixes.
+At the moment only *Latin* prefixes.
+These are used for *short scale* and *long scale* algorithms to specify millions, billions, etc. in languages.

+The `Text.Numerals.Languages` module exports for each implemented language its algorithm, this makes working with multiple languages more convienient.
+Under this module there are dedicated modules per language that do not only export the algorithm for that language, but also helper functions and constants.

 ## `ordinal` is not *safe* Haskell

 The package uses the `Data.Vector` module which is not safe, and therefore